zhangwei217245/DynamicJob/mockingjay/readme.md

 ## Installing Snappy Codec for data compression on HBase and Spark.

+If you just installed Hadoop/HBase/Spark from scratch, you need to also install snappy data compression library.

+But if this step is done before, just jump over this entire section and go to HBase Table Creation section.

 ### Preconditions:

 Make sure you have the following software.